Stay in touch

 Mucinous breast cancer can occur at any age but is more commonly found in women over 60.

-Possible symptoms of mucinous breast cancer include:
+As with most types of breast cancer, the symptoms of mucinous breast cancer include:

 Routine breast screening can often pick up cancer before a woman notices any symptoms.
 Therefore, some women will be diagnosed with mucinous breast cancer after attending breast screening without having any of the symptoms above.